ovn-org/ovn/Documentation/intro/install/ovn-upgrades.rst

 supported for a rolling upgrade on :ref:`long-term-support` (LTS), and it should always be possible to upgrade from the previous LTS version to the next.

+The following rolling upgrade paths are supported:

+1. LTS to the very next LTS release, or to any non-LTS in between the two.
+2. Any non-LTS to the very next LTS release.

 The first LTS version of OVN was 22.03.
 If you want to upgrade between other versions, you can use the `Fail-safe upgrade`_ procedure.